tell-k/goolabs/README.rst

     Command line tools for Goo labs API(https://labs.goo.ne.jp/api/).

   Options:
+    --version  Show the version and exit.
     --help     Show this message and exit.

   Commands:
     entity      Extract unique representation from sentence.
     hiragana    Convert the Japanese to Hiragana or Katakana. morph       Morphological analysis for Japanese.
     similarity  Scoring the similarity of two words.

 Set environment variable GOOLABS_APP_ID
 ----------------------------------------